 - What should be covered in a compliance audit?

 Incorporate the answers to those questions in the following steps, which are common to most compliance audits:

 1. Choose and brief an auditor

-Ensure you are selecting someone who is a good fit with your organization and understands the rules and regulations you need to abide by.
+Whoever you choose, make sure they are a good fit with your organization and understand the rules and regulations you need to follow and don’t have a vested interest in the outcome.
 Then brief them thoroughly to understand your compliance audit objectives and the issues you need the audit to address.